Autumn Leaves Chords | Real Book Guitar Lesson

 | F#m7b5 | B7b9 | Em7 Eb7 | Dm7 Db7 |

-These days, the iReal Pro app has replaced the old Real Book, allowing you to digitally change the key to whatever you want – and have a midi band play on loop for as long as you like.
+These days, the iReal Pro app has replaced the old Real Book, letting you digitally change the key and loop a MIDI band for endless practice.

 Exploring Reharmonisation in Autumn Leaves: Chord Extensions & Improvisation Tips